 Health Data Informatics and Analytics (Certificate)

-• Articulate how regulations and biostatistics influence data
+• Determine how regulations and biostatistics may influence data

-• Evaluate the impact of data governance and ethical implications
+• Understand the impact of data governance and ethical implications

 Credits earned through this graduate certificate may apply toward a master's degree in Healthcare Leadership.